Design Objection

-Overview of Design Objection in India
+Overview of Design Objections in India

 Design protection is important for protecting the uniqueness and visual appeal of industrial products.
 Design Registration provides businesses and creators exclusive rights over their designs and prevents unauthorized imitation of the registered design.
 In India, design registration falls under the Designs Act, 2000, and the Design Rules, 2001, both regulated by the Office of the Controller General of Patents, Designs, and Trademarks (CGPDTM) under the Ministry of Commerce & Industry.